Section 1 - The Church and Building Law

 You can only do simple plumbing work if renovating or doing alterations that do not involve installing new pipes.
 You can install dishwashers and washing machines to existing connections, change tap washers, ball valves or seals and replace taps.

 All other plumbing and drainage work must be carried out by a licensed or certified plumber.
-Any new plumbing and drainage work will require Building Consent.
+Any new plumbing and drainage work will require a Building Consent.

 Gas fitting Work